ozkanpakdil/ozkanpakdil.github.io/about.md

 title: About
 permalink: /about/
 ---
-List of technologies I use/code on/configure so far between amateur and professional life.
+Over the years, I've been using a variety of technologies, both in my personal and professional life.
+Below is a list of the tools and platforms that I've worked with so far

 Amateur
 -----------